 While businesses tend to be constantly optimizing their sales funnel, applying a video strategy can be a powerful way to acquire and nurture new customers.

 Product marketers need to be highly aware of the different types of product marketing videos.
-Whether you are doing a product introductions or new feature announcement, customer stories or how-tos, video needs to be an essential part of the B2B or any customer-acquisition funnel.
+Whether you are doing product introductions or new feature announcements, customer stories or how-tos, video needs to be an essential part of the B2B or any customer-acquisition funnel.

 Today, businesses are seeing how video can be a powerful differentiator.
 Personalized video, instead of email or phone calls, is a trend brands are capitalizing on.
 And we know consumers want it.
 In fact, 71% of consumers said they prefer personalized messaging over the more general ones.